BroadbandForum/data-model-template/specification/index.md

 ## Introduction

-The CWMP Data Model Definition XML Schema [@XML-Schema-Primer], or DM Schema, is used for defining CWMP [@TR-069] and USP [@TR-369] data models, and is specified in
+The CWMP Data Model Definition XML Schema [@REC-xmlschema-0], or DM Schema, is used for defining CWMP [@TR-069] and USP [@TR-369] data models, and is specified in
 @sec:description-modifications.